 Syrma Technology plans to invest in expanding its capacities by acquiring space in electronics clusters in the domestic tariff area.
 This will help it to establish a market presence, while also showcasing its strengths.
 Second, Syrma is adding to its field strength to acquire more customers.
 Finally, the company is strengthening its design and engineering talent pool to expand its portfolio and become the supplier of choice for a wide range of customers.

 It’s also planning to add a significant amount of CAPEX within the next several years for driving further business growth.
-It’ill continue to invest in balancing equipment, productivity enhancing equipment, additional capacity in bottleneck areas, and creating testing facilities.
-Our leadership team strongly believes that the high quality of inputs is key to delivering reliable products, which is why we’ve developed and nurtured a very dedicated supplier base, and a stringent internal quality and traceability system.
+It’ill continue to invest in balancing equipment, productivity-enhancing equipment, additional capacity in bottleneck areas, and creating testing facilities.
+Our leadership team strongly believes that the high quality of inputs is key to delivering reliable products, which is why we’ve developed and nurtured a very dedicated supplier base, along with stringent internal quality and traceability systems.
 Syrma is continually investing in upgrading and maintaining its state-of-art facilities.

 Author: Ruchira Prasad